 Also known as all-laser-LASIK, bladeless LASIK costs about $2119 per eye.
 This technique uses a femtosecond laser, which adds to the cost.
 Bladeless LASIK is available for conventional and custom procedures.

 NVISION Eye Centers offer custom LASIK, affordable pricing plans, and a lifetime guarantee.
 Learn More

 Are There Discounts For LASIK?

-There are promotions for very inexpensive LASIK, most people don’t qualify for the procedure provided at that deeply discounted price.
+There are promotions for very inexpensive LASIK.
+However, most people don’t qualify for the procedure provided at a discounted price.